-This course is open to any animal or human healthcare professional or student and provides an excellent opportunity to refresh and gain knowledge on the etiology and prevention of key zoonotic diseases.
+This course is open to any animal health, human health, public health professional or student, or anyone interested in the prevention of zoonotic diseases.

 - The Human-Animal Bond